igornardoni/IgorNardoni/README.md

 ### Hi there, I'm Igor Nardoni 👋

 Hey!
 I'm Igor, graduated in Web Development, with a year and a half of experience in the area, freelancer Web Designer and doingin a bachelor's degree in Software Engineering.
-I also studied Electronics and Computer Engineering, where he learned a lot about development and machine learning.
+I also studied Computer Engineering, where he learned a lot about development and machine learning.
 But I didn't get to finish.
 Despite studying programming since I was a child, when I created a small game menu using arrays, through tutorials on the internet, and I've worked with hardware, IT support and software programming my whole life, even though I don't work directly with technology.
 I live in sao paulo Brazil; I'm 28 years old and I've always been a technology lover! ☕❤️ I use HTML, CSS, Bootstrap and JavaScript (ReactJS+NextJS, Angular) in Front-End and Node.js (AdonisJS) or Python (Django, Django Rest Framework) in Back-End.

 <div align="center">
   <a href="https://github.com/IgorNardoni">